dxdez/ood-dxdez/content/resources/laravel.md

 [Laravel + Docker Starter Project](https://github.com/ishaqadhel/docker-laravel-mysql-nginx-starter/tree/main "Laravel + Docker Starter Project") - A starter template for a laravel project that makes use of docker with nginx and sql services.

+[Laravel Jenkins Pipeline Example](https://dev.to/kennibravo/pipeline-101-for-php-and-laravel-projects-with-jenkins-and-docker-47gh "Laravel Jenkins Pipeline Example") - An example of a php laravel project that is deployed using a jenkins pipeline via docker

 ------